AeroAstroid/TWOW-Season-Simulator/README.md

 ### Program Data

 The program reads program parameters from the **`data/program.txt`** file.
-The file contains two customizable variables:
+The file contains 2 customizable variables:

 * **`ITERATIONS`:** the amount of seasons the program will simulate before stopping;
 * **`THREADS`:** the amount of threads to run simulations with.
 It is not recommended to go above 4.